chi-hungHO/Search-similar-and-greener-substitutes/Identification of similar chemicals/readme1.txt

 !!!
 Note: this section should be run under the rdkit environment  !!!
+The original data is here: https://bit.ly/2VcTgk1